Tail Command in Linux – Options +Example

 tail -4 country.txt

-One practical example, to check the last 100 lines from /var/log/syslog file, type:
+One practical example is where you need to print the last 100 lines from /var/log/syslog file:

 tail -n 100 /var/log/syslog